emmacadavra/code-breaker/TESTING.md

 ### **Manual Testing Methods**

-During the development of this project, I used a number of methods to manually test my code as I went.
+During the development of this project, I used a number of methods to manually test my code as I went along.

 #### Print Statements